bpkleer/typst-modern-acad-cv/lib.typ

-  let check = ""         // Unused variable, potentially for future checks or operations. let location = ""      // Location of the event (if available). let description = ""   // Description of the event (if available). let multilingual = yaml(metadata.paths.i18n) // Load multilingual data. let dictionary = yaml(metadata.paths.at(what)) // Load event data from the YAML file.
+  let check = ""         // Unused variable, potentially for future checks or operations. let location = ""      // Location of the event (if available). let description = ""   // Description of the event (if available).
+  // let multilingual = yaml(metadata.paths.i18n) // Load multilingual data.
+  let dictionary = what
+  // let dictionary = yaml(metadata.paths.at(what)) // Load event data from the YAML file.

   // Initialize an index for language iteration let index = 0